Ozone Layer Depletion

 ozonesonde

 The manufacture of Ozone-depleting substances (halocarbon refrigerants, chlorofluorocarbons form blowing agents and solvents) is the leading cause of ozone depletion and the ozone hole.
 Through photo-dissociation, halogen atoms are released from molecules formed through turbulent mixing and transportation of these compounds from the surface to the stratosphere.
 These atoms catalysethe breakdown of the Ozone into oxygen.
 Marked decreases in column ozone have been observed although the full extent of the damage caused by CFCs to the ozone layer is unknown.
 Efforts to replace CFCs by the less damaging hydro-chloro-fluoro-carbons (HCFCs) are ongoing, despite concerns regarding them.
 A decrease in bromine-containing chemicals has also significantly reduced the effects caused by the ozone layer.
 Ozone-depleting chemicals are also greenhouse gases.
-With the increases in chemical concentration have produced radiative forcing, which is about 1
+With the increases in chemical concentration have produced radiative forcing, which is about 14% of the total radiative forcing from increases in the levels of greenhouse gases.

 Carbon dioxide, radiative forcing that produces global warming also cools the stratosphere.
 This cooling provides a relative increase in ozone depletion in polar areas and the frequency of ozone